April 2026

 The Administrator’s approval is required for expenses above the maximum average, with consideration given to the necessity of the item to support the participant’s progress toward sustainable employment.

-Supports to persons with disabilities
+Supports to people with disabilities

-Technical aids or devices to support access to Ontario Works employment assistance activities should be provided for ODSP recipients who wish to voluntarily participate in Ontario Works.
+In non-IES sites, technical aids or devices to support access to Ontario Works employment assistance activities should be provided for ODSP recipients who wish to voluntarily participate in Ontario Works.

 The cost of the technical aid or device is not considered an employment-related expense if it is available through the Assistive Devices Program of the Ministry of Health and Long-Term Care (e.g., reader, interpreter, or low vision aid) (see Directive 7.8: Assistive devices for more information).